ryancranie/notes/Notes/Cryptography/Keys and Cryptographic Algorithms.md

 		- won the AES algorithm competition
 - Blowfish / Twofish
 	- **Blowfish**
-		- configurable key size | encrypts 64-bit blocks
+		- configurable key size: encrypts 64-bit blocks
 		- released 1993
 	- **Twofish**
-		- 128, 192, 256-bit key sizes | encrypts 128-bit blocks
+		- 128, 192, 256-bit key sizes: encrypts 128-bit blocks
 		- published 1998: derived from Blowfish

+How does Symmetric Cryptography Work?
+1. A crypto app uses a symmetric key and cipher to convert the plaintext into ciphertext.
+2. To decrypt it, the same symmetric key and cipher will convert the ciphertext back into plaintext

-Symmetric Key Cryptography Table
+## Symmetric Key Cryptography Table

 | Advantages                                                                | Disadvantages                             |
 | ------------------------------------------------------------------------- | ----------------------------------------- |
 | Faster to encrypt/decrypt (smaller key sizes, uses the same key for both) | Relies on a **secret** key                |
 | Efficient to encrypt and decrypt large amounts of data                    | Need to protect and secure the secret key |
-How does Symmetric Cryptography Work?
-1. A crypto app uses a symmetric key and cipher to convert the plaintext into ciphertext.
-2. To decrypt it, the same symmetric key and cipher will convert the ciphertext back into plaintext

 ## Asymmetric Algorithm
 An **asymmetric algorithm** is a cipher used for cryptographic operations using a pair of mathematically related keys.
 - Encryption